badu/gokit-gen/README.md

 `go get -u github.com/badu/gokit-gen`

+# parameters

+1. proto file - can be absolute or relative

+2. templates folder ("default" uses default templates) - can be absolute or relative

+3. full package, for imports in generated tests

+4. optional, deployment folder - can be absolute or relative

 ## Using ANTLR

 This is not needed, just in case you want to alter grammar file